sans11-kumar/SummarizeMe/project_explanation.md

    - User clicks the extension icon, opening popup.html
    - Through the popup, user can trigger URL recording and content summarization
    - User can access settings.html to configure the extension
+   - User selects preferred AI models for each provider in settings

 4. **Content Processing**:
    - content.js is injected into web pages